dineshbhagat/mac-configurations/README.md

 #### Use Idea As Default Command Line Merge Tool

 Note:
-1. `/Applications/IntelliJ IDEA.app/Contents/macOS/idea` is installation path of idea IDE.
+1. `/Applications/IntelliJ IDEA.app/Contents/macOS/idea` is installation path of idea IDE(or if you are using Toolbox to install IDE `~/Applications/IntelliJ\ IDEA\ Community\ Edition.app/Contents/MacOS/idea`).
 2. By default, Git keeps a copy of the file's contents before resolving conflicts.
    After a merge, Git saves the original file with the conflict tags with a .orig extension.
    This file will not be preserved if you set the variable `keepBackup` to `false`.